Serocious/Phant-Player/README.md

 ## Disclaimer

 This is a personal project, and not intended to be commercialised.
-I do no have any rights to `Phant` and elements were used with the sole purpose of honouring Taishi's works.
+I do not have any rights to `Phant`, and elements were used with the sole purpose of honouring Taishi's works.

 ## Features